bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 As mentioned above, your talk should be **20 minutes long**, and provide enough discussion points for **about a half hour of Q&A** session.

-The process for submitting is fairly straightofrward - provide an abstract of your talk (ideally with an outline of the points you’re planning to cover, and some discussion points you’re planning to raise during your breakout session) and send it to us. <!-- TODO: EASYCHAIR / CPF PLATFORM -->
+The process for submitting is fairly straightforward - provide an abstract of your talk (ideally with an outline of the points you’re planning to cover, and some discussion points you’re planning to raise during your breakout session) and send it to us. <!-- TODO: EASYCHAIR / CPF PLATFORM -->